Health and environmental effects of transport: Influence of e-commerce

 As large retail corporations in recent years have focused attention on eCommerce, many have begun to offer fast (e.g. 2-day) shipping.
 These fast shipping options get products and services to the hands of buyers faster than ever before, but they are negative externalities on public roads and climate change..
 E-commerce shopping can be seen as the best way to reduce one's carbon footprint.
 Yet, this is only true to some extent.
 Shopping online is less energy intensive than driving to a physical store location and then driving back home.
 This is because shipping can take advantage of economies of scale.
 However, these benefits are diminished when e-commerce stores package items separately or when customers buy items separately and do not take the time to one stop shop or choose rush delivery.
 M. Sanjayan, the CEO of Conservation International, explains that getting your online purchase delivered at home in just two days puts more polluting vehicles on the road.

 In the 2010s, consumers were demanding the fast delivery of goods and services.
 A survey in 2016 by UPS showed that 46% of online shoppers abandoned an unused shopping cart due to a shipping time that was way too long and that 1 and 3 online shoppers look at the speed of delivery from the marketplaces they buy from.
 However, a 2024 Mac Kinsey survey revealed new trends regarding delivery preferences of US consumers, with less prioritization of speed whilst more attention given to sensitivy to costs, reliability and return services as well as an interest in sustainability.
 Nevertheless average parcel delivery speed has accelerated by about 40 percent, going from 6.6 days to 4.2 days between 2020 and 2023.

 In addition to standard shipping, consumers must be satisfied with their purchases so that they do not constantly returns items.
 By returning shipments on standard shipping, the positive contribution to environment is being taken back.

 Since 2009, UPS deliveries have increased by 65%.
-With the increase in deliveries, there is a demand for trucks on the road, resulting in more carbon emissions in our atmosphere.
-A technological advancements is truck platooning, trucks are able to send signals to neighboring trucks about their speed.
-This communication between vehicles reduces congestion on the roads and reduce drag, increasing fuel savings by 10 to 20%.
+With the increase in deliveries, there is an increased demand for trucks on the road, resulting in more carbon emissions.
+Through truck platooning, trucks are able to send signals to nearby trucks going a similar speed.
+This communication between vehicles reduces congestion on the roads, increasing fuel savings by 10 to 20%.

 The growth of e-commerce has meant more packaging being used inefficiently.

 Attempts to reduce the environmental impact of e-commerce have been explored, including through changes to companies’ business models: